bucanero/apollo-ps4/docs/usage.md

 2. Once you are ready to run the code paste the string of the ACCOUNT-ID (example > `abcdef01234556789`) in the `user_id = "here"` between the 2 "" as seen in the code then run it. (ignore that it is named user-id in the script it is the account-id)
 3. You will then receive a new string of letters and numbers (example > `CN8aubEclS6=`) you can then use that with Chiaki to use remote play or continue to utilise the offline activated account for savedata management.

+## Fake USB
+* Fake USB allows you to import savedata directly from the HDD as if it is on a USB drive but from a specific folder on the HDD.
+* The folder path is `/data/fakeusb` it requires the same folder structure as a normal USB drive as seen in the instructions below.
+The files will show up in "USB Saves" as if it is a real USB.
+It can be toggled in Apollo Settings>USB Saves Sources to be the only thing displayed even while a real USB is plugged in.
+* Place any save files in the correct folder structure and then go into USB Saves to import them.

 ## Getting saves and or managing them

 There are many ways to download or manage savedata here are some of the easiest ways.